 Meanwhile, the master plan hasn't changed from when she was a teenager doing stand-up at comedy camp.

 Haddish still wants to be "little baby Oprah, with my own production company, maybe my own channel, inspire millions," she told VF.
 "So, yeah.
 A little bit tiring from time to time.
 I'm learning how to manage time better now."

-Asked recently on The Bill Simmons Podcast if she had a work limit, Haddish (who incidentally had been out somewhere the night before where she had the opportunity to sing Tina Turner's "Proud Mary" and Dave Chappelle sang a Lauryn Hill song) dismissed the idea.
+Asked in 2018 on The Bill Simmons Podcast if she had a work limit, Haddish (who incidentally had been out somewhere the night before where she had the opportunity to sing Tina Turner's "Proud Mary" and Dave Chappelle sang a Lauryn Hill song) dismissed the idea.

 "My work limit?
 I could do whatever I put my mind to," she informed Simmons.
 "I'm not doing a lot, maybe more than the average person because I have a work ethic—and you know, it keeps me out of trouble."

 "I might get married again," she replied, laughing, "and start cooking and cleaning and stuff.
 That's trouble."